-Our team mission is to help my clients and their families get the best residential mortgage banking options offered.
-Educating them so they understand the decisions they make puts them in the most financially strategic position they can be in.
+Our team's mission is to help our clients and their families get the best residential mortgage banking options offered.
+We educate anyone we work with so understanding the decisions that are made puts everyone we work in the most financially strategic position they can be in.